-In this paper, I estimate the impact of Chapter 7 bankruptcy protection on debtors' post-filing financial distress and investment behavior.
-RD estimates of the effects of threshold-crossing on debtors' subsequent outcomes show that Chapter 7 lowers the probability of financial distress by reducing the likelihood of post-filing foreclosures, judgment liens, and future bankruptcy.
+In this paper, I estimate the impact of Chapter 7 bankruptcy protection on debtors' postfiling financial distress and investment behavior.
+RD estimates show that Chapter 7 lowers the probability of financial distress by reducing the likelihood of post-filing foreclosures, judgment liens, and subsequent bankruptcy.
 In addition, in terms of household's investment decisions, marginal recipients generally are more likely (after receiving Chapter 7 protection) to start businesses, obtain secured lending, and become first time homeowners.
-The effect of Chapter 7 in preventing financial distress is stronger for consumers who are married, aged greater than 40 (at filing), and who have a family size larger than two.
-Meanwhile, the effect of debt relief on investment behavior is stronger for single consumers and those with a family size smaller than two.
-Finally, after a rich variety of tests I find no evidence of discontinuities in the pretreatment covariates, manipulation of gross income or disposable income, reduction in labor supply, or other strategic behaviors (e.g., household size) from bankruptcy filers.
+Finally, after a rich variety of tests I find no evidence of discontinuities in the pretreatment covariates, manipulation of gross income or disposable income, reduction in labor supply, or other strategic behaviors (e.g., expenses, household size, etc.) from bankruptcy filers.

 I also explore the potential mechanisms that may explain the results.
-Taking advantage of the unique data and a novel research design, I estimate the impact of debt relief provided by Chapter 7 on debtors' outcomes, which is a critical parameter in consumer credit markets and for policy makers.
+Taking advantage of the data, I estimate the impact of debt relief provided by Chapter 7 on debtors' outcomes, which is a critical parameter in consumer credit markets and for policy makers.
 I find that one standard deviation increase in debt relief from Chapter 7 leads to an increase in the probability of business creation by 10.79 percentage points and a decrease in the probability of home foreclosure by 51.74 percentage points.
-The findings support models of debt overhang (Myers, 1977; Krugman, 1988) and models of net worth and investment (e.g., Bernanke and Gertler, 1989; Kiyotaki et al., 1997).
+The findings are consistent with models of debt overhang (Myers, 1977; Krugman, 1988) and models of net worth and investment (e.g., Bernanke and Gertler, 1989).